typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

   u.haystack.iter(u.haystack.iter(n))
 ```

-The most important feature we're reaching for with these fancy
+The most important feature we’re reaching for with these fancy
 dependent method types, and the one that we have to *keep* reaching
 for if we want to write sane functions outside the cake, is
 **preserving the singleton type index**.